|Nutritional Guidelines (per serving)|

-Homemade sausages are a lot easier to make than you might think; plus, you know exactly what kind of meat is in them.
+Homemade sausages are a lot easier to make than you might think.
+It's a productive and satisfying activity with delicious results.
+The sausage will taste great and you'll know exactly what kind of meat is in them.
 Almost any kind of meat can be used for sausage-making, as long as you have the necessary amount of fat added in.
-In her cookbook, Fat, Jennifer McLachlan mixes in additional lamb fat, instead of the more usual pork fat, which is combined with garlic and rosemary and red wine.
+In this recipe, you mixe in additional lamb fat, instead of the more usual pork fat, which is combined with garlic and rosemary and red wine.
+If you cannot find lamb fat, just use pork fat.
 You don't have stuff this sausage into cases, but you can form the sausage into patties and wrap them in plastic wrap for when you're ready to cook them.

 - 2-1/4 pounds fatty lamb shoulder